paulgreaney/paulgreaney.github.io/_posts/2023-09-29-computing-gradient-descent-nn.md

 <img width="400" src="https://raw.githubusercontent.com/paulgreaney/paulgreaney.github.io/master/_posts/nn.png" />
 </p>

+## Network, Activation Function, and Loss Function

-A neural network with an input layer consisting of three nodes, a hidden layer of two nodes, and an output node with one node.
-The values of the hidden layer $a_j^{(1)}$ are calculated by applying the sigmoid function to the product of the weights $w_{i,j}$ with the input values $x_i$.
+We take a neural network with an input layer consisting of three nodes, a hidden layer of two nodes, and an output node with one node.
+The values of the hidden layer $a_j^{(1)}$ are calculated by applying the sigmoid activation function to the product of the weights $w_{i,j}$ with the input values $x_i$.

 The mean-squared error loss function for $N$ examples is $$\mathcal{L}=\frac{1}{N}\sum_{i=1}^N (y_i-\hat{y_i})^2,$$ where $\hat{y}$ is the network output of that example at the output node, and $y$ is the  target output (label) for that example.
 Suppose we want to train our network to give output $y=1$ for input values $x_1=0$, $x_2=1$, $x_3=2$.
 For gradient descent, we need to calculate the gradient of the output with respect to the parameters $w_{i,j}^{(k)}$.